AviatrixSystems/Docs/StartUpGuides/aviatrix_overview.rst

 - **Centrally Managed** A single pane of glass to manage all your cloud accounts and cloud network scattered in different regions and clouds.
 Hitless software upgrade eliminates operation downtime and maintenance window.

+- **Flexible Consumption Model** We offer pay-as-you-go metered images available on cloud providers' marketplace.
+No contract negotiation and no upfront commitment.
+Start instantly and turn it off at any time if you decide not to continue.

 For example, we hide the platform differences between AWS, Azure and GCP, so that you have the same experience when networking to any of them or between them.